-Note: Results based upon data averaged for the period July 2020 - Jun 2021.
+Note: Results based on 12-month rolling averages for the period January 2021-December 2021.

-The previous target of 70 per cent has been removed for this KPI (from this report onwards), based on current international guidelines which recommend a more individualised approach to vascular access for renal patients requiring haemodialysis.
+The previous target of 70 per cent has been removed for this KPI, based on current international guidelines which recommend a more individualised approach to vascular access for renal patients requiring haemodialysis.
 This was supported by Victorian data collected by SCV through the Central Venous Catheter Questionnaires submitted by Victorian hub renal services from January 2020.